pcgentry/candy_machine/readme.md

 One interesting thing about CANDY on Wuzzlopolis is that it is alive.

-CANDY individuals also like to be eaten.
-In fact they need to be eaten because when they aren't, CANDY gets very **depressed and moody** and doesn't enjoy life very much.
+CANDY individuals also like to be licked.
+In fact they need to be licked because when they aren't, CANDY gets very **depressed and moody** and doesn't enjoy life very much.
 It also **dies a horrible death** after a few days.

 CANDY comes in many flavors, ranging from **[ 'apple' : 'earwax' ]** and a single CANDY can have multiple flavors (but not always).

-Luckily **WUZZLES EAT CANDY**, but are very picky about which flavors of candy they eat.
+Luckily **WUZZLES lick CANDY**, but are very picky about which flavors of candy they lick.

 Obviously we must build a machine to distribute CANDY individuals to the wuzzles.